Have a tea party in support of the NHS with these recipes from Nadiya Hussain

 5. Have a cooling rack ready and gently, using a palette knife, take them one by one to cool on the rack.
 Once they have cooled completely they are ready to dip.

-7. Add the melted white chocolate in swirls directly on top of the melted dark chocolate, then use a skewer to create swirls.
+7. Add the melted white chocolate directly on top of the melted dark chocolate, then use a skewer to create swirls.

 Mango and coconut yoghurt cake with German buttercream

 These flavours are as traditional as they get for me.
-They’re the flavours I grew up with, though while mango was cooked in curries, dried or eaten in the sun under the shade of the tree, it was never put in a cake!
+They’re the flavours I grew up with, though while mango was cooked in curries, dried, or eaten in the sun under the shade of the tree, it was never put in a cake!
 The same went for coconut.
-If it wasn’t being eaten dry, it was being stewed or eaten early, drinking its sweet water and scooping out its young flesh, but never ever in a cake.
+If it wasn’t being eaten dry, it was being stewed or eaten early – drinking its sweet water and scooping out its young flesh – but it was never ever put in a cake.
 So, let’s fix that, and put all that wonderful stuff straight into a cake, shall we?

 Serves: 8-10